tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 to enforce that all blocks proposed (and voted for) in consensus &mdash; and thus all blocks decided &mdash; respect the `MaxGas` limits described above.

-The `GasUsed` field is ignored completely by Tendermint.
+The `GasUsed` field is ignored by Tendermint.
 That said, applications should enforce:

 * `GasUsed <= GasWanted` for any given transaction
 * `(sum of GasUsed in a block) <= MaxGas` for every block